WhiskyTangoFawks/LunarFalloutPlus/README.md

 ## Modlist Goals
 - RPG Balance, Scaling, and Progression - brought to you by Lunar Fallout Overhaul
 - Survival Mechanics, with non-survival damage levels and balance (uses a custom mod to change damage modifier back to normal without disabling survival mechanics)
 - A vibrant, forested, inhabited, but still uncivilised wasteland.
-Neglected areas should feel fleshed out, but still match the vanilla aesthetic
+Neglected areas should feel fleshed out, but it should still feel lonely.
 - Increased variety in Creatures, Weapons and Armors by mods that add variety to existing content (attachments and alt skins), rather than mods that add a ton of new unbalanced items and monsters
 - Extra high-quality content with the same style and tone as vanilla (no pointlessly skimpy outfits, no tacti-cool weapons)
 - Full controller support (no extra configuration required)